Follow Everything: A Leader-Following and Obstacle Avoidance Framework with Goal-Aware Adaptation: Abstract

 \section{Abstract}

 Enabling robots to robustly follow leaders supports tasks such as carrying supplies or guiding customers.
-While existing methods often fail to generalize to arbitrary leaders, such as humans or other robots, and struggle when the leader temporarily leaves the robot’s field of view, this work presents a unified framework to address both challenges.
+While existing methods often fail to generalize to arbitrary leaders, and struggle when the leader temporarily leaves the robot’s field of view, this work presents a unified framework to address both challenges.
 First, a segmentation model replaces traditional category-specific detection models, allowing the leader to be of any shape or type.
 To improve robustness, a distance frame buffer is designed to store high-confidence leader embeddings across distance intervals, accounting for the unique characteristics of leader-following tasks.
 Second, a goal-aware adaptation mechanism is designed to govern robot planning states based on the leader's visibility and motion, complemented by a graph-based planner that generates candidate trajectories for each state, ensuring efficient following with obstacle avoidance.
-Simulations and real-world experiments with a legged robot follower and diverse leaders (e.g., humans, UAVs, legged robots, and stop signs) in indoor and outdoor settings demonstrate an improved follow success rate of 75.1\%, a reduced visual loss of 13.1\%, a fewer collisions of 65.1\%, and a shorter average distance of 0.4 m.
-Visit the \href{https://follow-everything.github.io}{website} for the video and code.
+Simulations and real-world experiments with a legged robot follower and diverse leaders in indoor and outdoor settings demonstrate an improved follow success rate of 75.1\%, a reduced visual loss of 13.1\%, a fewer collisions of 65.1\%, and a shorter average distance of 1.3 m.
+Visit \href{https://follow-everything.github.io}{https://follow-everything.github.io} for the video and code.